okfn/okfn.github.com/blog/add/index.md

         title: {Title Like This - this is used both in page and html title}
         ---

         content in html or markdown goes here ....

+   Note: make sure your title doesn't contain a colon (:) this will break the YAML notation and stop the page from rendering.

 3. Add and commit the file then submit the pull request (if you are not pushing direct to the main repo)